-The forecasting methodology used by the Division of the Budget relies on a complex simulation model to forecast potential revenues from all facilities that either are in existence or are expected to begin operation during the forecast period.
+The forecasting methodology used by DOB relies on a complex simulation model to forecast potential revenues from all facilities that either are in existence or are expected to begin operation during the forecast period.
 The methodology is modified after a specific facility has operated long enough to produce a sufficient number of observations.
 At this point, actual operating experience is used to recalibrate the model.